Thursday, January 31, 2008

 Reduce your bank fees by looking into no-fee or low-fee options at your bank - or at other banks.

-Reduce your cable bill by eliminating unwatched premium channels or looking at other basic package options - or even consider
+Reduce your cable bill by eliminating unwatched premium channels or looking at other basic package options - or even consider eliminating it altogether.

 Reduce your car payments by ending the leasing cycle and buying late model used cars instead.